prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part1.md

 - Open BS LMS and go to the Activities > Assignments page.
 - Go to Product Research.
-- Upload your file (as a word document, or pdf, etc.) on the assignment page in BS LMS and click the submit button.
+- Export your Figma page as a pdf and upload to the assignment page in BS LMS and click the submit button.